-

 Financial service providers shall uphold the principles of good faith and equal treatment when handling client orders.
 They shall apply best execution for their client orders, i.e. that the best possible outcome is achieved in terms of cost, timing and quality.

-Details on how we arrange and/or execute transactions can be found in our Order Execution document.
+Details on how we arrange and/or execute transactions can be found in our client summary:

 If you are not fully satisfied with the quality of our services, Barclays Bank (Suisse) SA is affiliated to the Swiss Banking Ombudsman, an independent mediation agency responsible for mediation proceedings with our clients.
 Generally, the Ombudsman gets involved after the Bank takes the relevant steps to address a written client complaint.
 Relevant contact details of the Ombudsman can be found below: